SteelCompendium/data-md-dse/Bestiary/Radenwight Piper.md

   - Magic
   distance: 5 burst
   target: Each ally
+  effects:
+  - name: Effect
-  effect: 'Each target who has used their Ready Rodent ability since their last turn
-    regains the use of their triggered action. '
+    effect: 'Each target who has used their Ready Rodent ability since their last turn regains the use of their triggered action. '
 - name: Ready Rodent
   type: Triggered Action
   keywords: